polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     Add-AzureRmAccount -EnvironmentName "AzureStackAdmin" -TenantId $TenantId

     ```
-20. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack environment.
+20. When prompted, sign in with your Azure Active Directory account that you provided when provisioning the Azure Stack Hub environment.

-21. From the Administrator: Windows PowerShell ISE window, publish the package to Azure Stack Marketplace by running the following (make sure to replace the placeholder <storageaccountname> with the name of the storage account you created earlier in this task):
+21. From the Administrator: Windows PowerShell ISE window, publish the package to Azure Stack Hub Marketplace by running the following (make sure to replace the placeholder <storageaccountname> with the name of the storage account you created earlier in this task):

     ```
     Add-AzsGalleryItem -GalleryItemUri `